 Latest posts by Ahmad Imran (see all)

-This article was first written approximately a month after this website was designed and first went live in October 2014.
+Last updated in August 2018, this article was first written a month after this website was designed and first went live in October 2014.

-After using WordPress and blogging for nearly 3 years now, I still believe strongly in this subtle but important message for bloggers and writers.
-It is one out of 10 major distractions for bloggers.
+After using WordPress for nearly 4 years now, I believe strongly in this subtle but important message for bloggers and writers.
+It is one out of the 10 major distractions for bloggers.

 As a new blogger who is passionate about your web identity, it is very easy to get obsessed with the design details of your website.
 At the end of the day, we all want our blog or website to be as beautiful and as perfect as possible.